zxue/fhir-server-samples/README.md

 # Deploy the Data Importer App (Azure Function)

-Run the following PowerShell scripts.
+Run the PowerShell scripts to deploy a data ingestion app called Importer, which is a Storage trigger Azure Function.
 You can modify the setting for scripts and replace the client application id and secrent.

 ```PowerShell
 #Settings for scripts